ElementsProject/filebazaar/README.md

 ## Configuration

-FileBazaar's configuration options can be managed using the `_filebazaar.yaml` file or via envirnoment variables.
+FileBazaar's configuration options can be managed using the `_filebazaar.yaml` file or via environment variables.
 All config options are optional and have sane defaults, except for `token_secret` which is required.
-See [`lib/config.js`](#) for more details.
+See [`lib/config.js`](https://github.com/shesek/filebazaar/blob/master/lib/config.js) for more details.

 Below is an example `_filebazaar.yaml` file: